 - Typically Offered: Semester 1

 - Available to Visiting Students: No

 This course covers a series of core practical aspects of archaeology, taking students through the processes of project design, discovery, survey, excavation, post-excavation and dissemination of results, with an emphasis on developing skills related to employability, and promoting critical thinking and reflexive practice.

-Typically one two-hour session per week, to include lectures, seminars, workshops and fieldwork, plus one six-hour training day in the summer field school taken by all incoming Honours students, or similar.
+Typically one two-hour session per week, to include lectures, workshops and fieldwork, plus one six-hour training day in the summer field school taken by all incoming Honours students, or similar.

 Requirements of Entry